microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chat-list.md

 Namespace: microsoft.graph

-Retrieve the list of [chats](../resources/chat.md) that the user is part of.
+Retrieve the list of [chats](../resources/chat.md) that the user is part of, or the application has access to.

 ## Permissions